IU Residents

 Duty to Notify of Ineligibility

-The employee is responsible for notifying the University in writing of any change that affects the employee's dependent eligibility, for example, marriage or divorce.
-A medical or dental plan enrollee ceases to be a covered dependent on the date the enrollee no longer meets the definition of a dependent, regardless of when notice is given to the University.
-The employee is responsible for notifying the University in writing within 30 days to initiate any reduction in premium contribution.
+The resident must notify the university in writing of any change that affects their dependent’s eligibility, for example, marriage or divorce.
+A medical or dental plan enrollee ceases to be a covered dependent on the date they no longer meet the definition of a dependent, regardless of when notice is given to the university.
+The resident is responsible for notifying the university in writing within 30 days to initiate any reduction in premium contribution.
+Failure to provide timely notice to the university can jeopardize COBRA benefits and result in additional cost to the resident.
+There may also be tax consequences when coverage is provided for ineligible dependents.

 Coverage Period

-In the event that an employee is placed on leave at the time of initial employment, the employee's coverage will become effective on the first day of active employment.
+If you are placed on leave at the time of initial employment, your coverage will become effective on the first day of active employment.

-• The employee ceases to be a member of the eligible class for coverage.
+• you cease to be a member of the eligible class for coverage.

 Dependent coverage ends on the date the dependent no longer meets the criteria for dependent eligibility.